From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

 \subsection{Control Strategy}

 We propose Algorithm~\ref{alg:main} as a control policy to solve Problem~\ref{prob1}.
-We first briefly explain the flow of the control policy, which is illustrated in Figure~\ref{fig:flow}, and then provide more details.
-All robots are initialized in tranquil state.
+In order to implement Algorithm~\ref{alg:main} in a distributed manner, we require the communication graph to be identical to the resource dependency graph.
+That is, if two robots visit a common cell, there must be a communication channel between them.
+We also assume that messages from one robot to another are received in the order that they are sent.
+We now briefly explain the flow of the control policy, which is illustrated in Figure~\ref{fig:flow}, and then provide more details.

+Robots are initialized as follows.
+If robot $r_n$ starts at a shared cell, all bottles in its initial drinking session are given to $r_n$ and the related request tokens are given to the corresponding robots.
+To ensure bottles can be assigned in this way, we require that the initial drinking sessions are disjoint.
+Robots with shared initial cells are then initialized in drinking state, which is possible since they hold all the required bottles, and the remaining robots are initialized in tranquil state.

 If the final cell is reached, $STOP$ action is chosen as the robot accomplished its task.
 Otherwise, if a robot is in either tranquil or drinking state, the control policy chooses the action $GO$ until the robot reaches to the next cell.
 When a robot moves from a free cell to a shared cell, it first becomes thirsty and the control policy issues the action $STOP$ until the robot starts drinking.
 When moving between shared cells, a robot becomes insatiable if it needs to acquire additional bottles, and $STOP$ action is chosen until the robot starts drinking again.
-When a robot's path terminates at a shared cell, it must be careful not arrive early and block others from progressing.
+If a robot $r_n$ is leaving a shared cell where another robot $r_m$'s path terminates, for the last time, $r_n$ sends $r_m$ a {\emph{cleared}} message.
+When a robot's path terminates at a shared cell, it must be careful not to arrive early and block others from progressing.
 Therefore, when a robot is about to move to a segment of consecutive shared cells which includes its final cell, it needs to wait for others to clear its final cell.